Ingmar-de-Vries/HierarchicalPriors/README.md

   - Note that the simulations are also called from the main "HierarchicalPriors_master_dRSA.m" script.
 In the "simulations" subdirectory, you'll find the following scripts:
     - "cluster_shell_simulations.m" - used for sending analysis as parallel jobs to a computing cluster (e.g., with different subjects and ROIs in parallel).
     - "DHierarchicalPriors_dRSA_simulations.m" - run simulations.
     - "HierarchicalPriors_PLOTS_dRSA_simulations.m" - plot simulations.

+- Helper files
+  - In the "helperfiles" subdirectory, you'll find the following helper files to run the dRSA analysis:
+    - "regressionBorder_smRDM30msec_xHz_condition.mat" - file containing regression borders used to regress out model itself to attenuate effects of model autocorrelation.
+These borders are determined by the simulations (see methods section in article and explanation in "HierarchicalPriors_dRSA.m" for details).